bradsbrown/battleship_gae/README.md

   - Returns: GameForm
   - Description: Checks that both users exist and aren't already in an active game together (raises an error if either is true).
 Then creates the game, and returns GameForm including urlsafe_game_key.
 Also adds a taskqueue to update the number of active games in memcache.

+- **cancel_game**
+  - Path: 'game/<urlsafe_game_key>/cancel'
+  - Method: POST
+  - parameters: none
+  - Returns: StringMessage confirming game is cancelled.

 - **make_guess**
-  - Path: 'game/<urlsafe_game_key'
+  - Path: 'game/<urlsafe_game_key>'
   - Method: PUT
   - parameters: player_name, guess_x, guess_y
   - Checks that player has the current turn (returns GameForm with message if not), then validates the guess against the ship cells.
-Checks that guess is both within the board and hasn't been previosly guessed.
+Checks that guess is both within the board and hasn't been previously guessed.
 If hit or miss, notifies player of this.
 If a hit ends the game, notifies player and marks game as over, updates both players' stats.

 - **insert_ship**
   - Path: 'board/insert_ship'